pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1806 Backfill dagruns in Apache Airflow & Hugging Face

+Today I studied how to execute a DAG in Apache Airflow for a specific date, this process is calling backfilling.
+Imagine that you change your DAG and you want to execute your old DAG executions with these new features, well with backfill you can rerun the DAG for a specific date.
+Also I was looking the Hugging Face website, I want to create a dataset to store the stock information about the FAANG companies.

 ### Day 1805 Visualizing Data in Metabase

 Today I fixed the issue when loading the data from a Minio bucket to a PostgreSQL database, I configured wrong the connection in the Airflow connections section.
 When I upload the data to PostgreSQL I used Metabase to visualize the data, Metabase is a powerful tool to visualize data in a simple way, I created a dashboard to visualize the data that I uploaded to the database.
 I configured to visualize the historical data of the stock price of IBM company and also the current price for the stock.